cfregis-zz/PSWE-Challenge-201810/src/employeesbalancing/README.txt

 provided on the problem description.

 2. Run the class "CompanyEmployeesBalancingApp.java", to run the main app flow, and use the console prompt to interact with the app.

+3. Export the project on eclipse as a runnable jar, from the execution of the class CompanyEmployeesBalancingApp.
+I save the file on the dist folder.
+But the email block the .jar file on the upload.
+So if want to run as a command line app outside eclipse, export as runnable jar for Java 8.
 ------------------------------------------------------------------------------------------------------------------------------------
 Run without Eclipse: